meltingscales/VirtualMachineConfigs/vagrant/kali/README.md

 ## Issues

+### No internet

+See below.

-### On windows, Vagrant SSH provisioning fails as SSH does not connect
+### Vagrant SSH provisioning fails as SSH does not connect

+You can run `sudo dhclient eth1` to fix this.
+Not sure why this works.

+Alternatively,

 Disable all `config.vm.network "private_network"` lines in the Vagrantfile.